DECODEproject/whitepaper/decode-glossary.md

 It describe which Participant's attribute can view or have access to another attribute.

 #### IOT Connector
-Previous Term: Device HubDevice HubMaps IoT data coming from external sensor devices to an ontology known to DECODE.
+Previous Term: Device Hub.
+Maps IoT data coming from external sensor devices to an ontology known to DECODE.

 #### Ledger Connector
 Allows the processes part of DECODE Core to interface with the Distributed Ledger.

 #### Ledger Node
 This term is derived from the Bitcoin concept of a node.
-Bitcoin is a widely known cryptocurrency based on blockchain that organizes nodes in a peer-to-peer (p2p) network; any node can join and become part of the network.
+Bitcoin is a widely known cryptocurrency based on blockchain that organizes nodes in a peer-to-peer (P2P) network; any node can join and become part of the network.
 If a node receives new information, it broadcasts it to rest of the network.
 While all nodes listen to and broadcast information, only special nodes can append information to the blockchain. [@D3.1]

 #### Metadata service
-The metadata service is responsible for maintaining an index of discoverable data and their locations, displaying any data that is accessible, allow a user to make an entitlement request to access data that is not yet accessible.
-(Ref: D3.2 Data access and Transaction Module)
+The metadata service is responsible for maintaining an index of discoverable data and their locations, displaying any data that is accessible, allow a user to make an entitlement request to access data that is not yet accessible.  [@D3.2]

 #### Node Host
-This refers to an (online) service provider hosting nodes on behalf of participants.Note: this may need refining as it's still under discussion.
+This refers to an (online) service provider hosting nodes on behalf of participants.

 #### Ontology
 In computer science and information science, an ontology is a formal naming and definition of the types, properties, and interrelationships of the entities that really or fundamentally exist for a particular domain of discourse.
 It is thus a practical application of philosophical ontology, with a taxonomy.
 Specifically in information science terminology, an ontology is a referenceable "schema" which describes the attribute.
 As raised, we need to be careful this does not become too restrictive.
 There is a wider discussion around this from the device hub work.
 While all attributes require a definition, registering changes to ontologies is an open process.
 Some governance / structure will be needed (to be discussed later).
 We will also need to consider evolution of ontologies over time.